Are Flip Flops Bad For You?

 Even though thong-like sandals provide some cushioning benefit over bare feet alone, studies show they’re responsible for throwing human gait kinetics out of whack.
 The body is forced to compensate, and what starts as stress on the arch, heel, and the rest of the foot can eventually manifest as soreness in the legs, hips, and lower back.

-Among the most treated flip-flop induced injuries is plantar faciitis, an inflammation of the connective tissue along the bottom of the foot that affects close to two million Americans each year (including a few members of the Greatist team itself!).
+Among the most treated flip-flop induced injuries is plantar faciitis, an inflammation of the connective tissue along the bottom of the foot that affects close to two million Americans each year.
 This acute heel pain is most often sparked by all-day wear, with overweight or sedentary wearers even more susceptible since their arches are already under strain.
 Roughly 20 percent of sufferers develop a chronic condition, making plantar faciitis even worse.

 But it’s not all doom and gloom on the flip-flop front.
 Here are a few tips to keep in mind when picking a pair to rock for the warm weather: